cedadev/nlds/docs/source/system-status.rst

   :width: 400
   :alt: All consumers off
 |
-All consumers inside a service are offline.
+All consumers inside a microservice are offline.
 Red info bar and all failed tags in the row. the failed text is red, the rest is green.

 .. image:: status_images/failed.png
   :width: 400
   :alt: A consumer failed
 |
-Some consumers inside a service are offline.
-Red info bar and all failed tags in the row. the partially failed service is in orange.
+Some consumers inside a microservice are offline.
+Red info bar and all failed tags in the row. the partially failed microservice is in orange.

 .. image:: status_images/part_failed.png
   :width: 400